Anxiety Disorders Diagnosis and Treatment

 In generalized anxiety disorder and unspecified anxiety disorder cases, individuals may feel excessive levels of worry or tension for no apparent reason.
 People with this condition typically expect bad things and continue to worry about them.
 Some of these worries may include money, family, health, school, or work.

-Generalized anxiety disorder ICD aren’t due to a medical condition, and the symptoms may last up to twenty-four weeks.
-Some common signs of the condition include sleeping problems, muscle tension, and an unrealistic view or approach to problems.
-Like other anxiety disorders, risk factors of GAD include genetics, brain chemistry, and other potential environmental factors or stressors.
+These conditions typically do not stem from a related medical condition, and the symptoms may last up to twenty-four weeks.
+Some common signs of the condition include sleeping problems, muscle tension, and an unrealistic view or approach to problems.Â

 Panic Disorder